fracpete/sklearn-weka-plugin/doc/source/examples.rst

 There are two methods available from the `sklweka.dataset` module for loading data:

-* `load_arff` - uses the from `loadarff` method from the `scipy.io.arff` module
+* `load_arff` - uses the `loadarff` method from the module `scipy.io.arff`
-  (can't handle string attributes).
+  (cannot handle string attributes).
 Nominal classes have to be converted using the `to_nominal_labels` method.
 * `load_dataset` - uses Weka's own data loading functionality before converting it into sklearn data structures, i.e., numpy matrices.
 Bit slower due to data conversion, but handles string attributes.
 Also not limited to ARFF files.
-The data can be either returned with mixed types (not necessary to use the `to_nominal_labels` method therefore) or in Weka's internal, numeric-only data format.
+The data can be either returned with mixed types (not necessary to use the `to_nominal_labels` method then) or in Weka's internal, numeric-only data format.

 Regression